Preachers (musical group): Debut album and breakthrough

 Not long in time, Michelle opted out of the group to focus on her education.
 The remaining four Dennis, Obed Psych, Emani Beats and Edmund continued to work together as a team and blew up with their debut album "Mark 16:15" in 2012.
 This led to their breakthrough in the music industry as their hit song Go Hard topped local charts, won them the Discovery of the Year award at the 2012 Ghana Gospel Music Awards and Most Wanted Rap Song at the 2013 Christian Community Music Awards.
 Go Hard's music video also featured on top Christian Hip Hop online magazine Rapzilla.

 In 2013, Dennis silently left the group and Preachers released a music video for their song "E Dey Love Me" which brought controversies from the cost and concept of the video to the mysterious absence of Dennis in the video.
 Preachers have since not officially said a word about his absence.
 However, Preachers describe themselves today as the interminable trio which concludes that the group is now a trio.

-The trio however did not stop there.
-They continued to grow from strength to strength winning many more local and international awards such as Afro Rap Artist(s) of the Year at the Africa Gospel Music Awards in the United Kingdom.
-They performed on bigger platforms and put together a formidable group called team bibles up which consists of "die-hard" fans of Preachers.
-Their Go Hard Tour grew into the Bibles Up Tour which covered more schools and made more impact than ever.
-They succeeded in winning the hearts of the youth and were always on major youth events.
+The group continued to grow, winning several awards such as Afro Rap Artist(s) of the Year at the Africa Gospel Music Awards in the United Kingdom.
+They performed on bigger platforms and put together a group called "Team Bibles Up" which consists of fans of Preachers.
+Their Go Hard Tour eventually evolved into the Bibles Up Tour which covered several more schools.